ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Disconnect From Network
 Disconnect an endpoint managed by SentinelOne from the network.
+If the agent *isActive* field is **No**, the agent action to disconnect is not an option.

  ![screenshot: fn-sentinelone-disconnect-from-network ](./doc/screenshots/fn-sentinelone-disconnect-from-network.png)